 Based on how the infants/toddlers responded to the separation and reunion, Ainsworth identified three types of parent-child attachments: secure, avoidant, and resistant (Ainsworth & Bell, 1970).
 A fourth style, known as disorganized attachment, was later described (Main & Solomon, 1990).
 The most common type of attachment-also considered the healthiest-is called secure attachment (Figure 9.14).
 In this type of attachment, the toddler prefers his parent over a stranger.
 The attachment figure is used as a secure base to explore the environment and is sought out in times of stress.
-Securely attached children were distressed when their caregivers left the room in the Strange Situation experiment, but when their caregivers returned, the securely attached children have caregivers who are sensitive and responsive to their needs.
+Securely attached children were distressed when their caregivers left the room in the Strange Situation experiment, but when their caregivers returned, the securely attached children were happy to see them.
+Securely attached children have caregivers who are sensitive and responsive to their needs.